 - Commercial Trucking Fleet Management: Intelligent transportation solutions create operational efficiencies for the commercial trucking industry.
 By reducing queues and idling at weigh stations and inspection facilities, carriers save time, money and fuel in addition to reducing harmful emissions.

 Electronic Toll Collection (ETC) has evolved to support the digital age with technologies that safeguard toll revenues.
 Beyond replacing cash collections to improve revenue accountability, ETC provides an enhanced customer experience by improving mobility, increasing safety and adding convenience.

 Want to know more?
 Reach out to one of our experts.

-Ken Philmus, Senior Vice President of Business Development
+Ken Philmus, Senior Director Global Business Development